US businesses less willing to invest in Germany | DW | 02.12.2019

 Frank Sportolari, the president of the US Chamber of Commerce in Germany, agrees that more needs to be done.
 "The signals have been out there for a few years.
 American companies have been talking about the problems with digital infrastructure, energy costs, bureaucracy, and interestingly one of the positives they always mentioned was political stability — and now we can't even really talk about that anymore."

 Yet perhaps American's shyness to invest is part of a general trend of looking inward.
 Nonetheless, many companies see Germany as a strategic location for working in the German-speaking world.
-And German subsidies provide a big part of group revenue, a number expected to grow in the next years.
+And German subsidiaries provide a big part of group revenue for many international firms, a number expected to grow in the next years.
 A stronger world economy will only add to this.

 Putting aside trade differences will put Germany back in focus for investment by foreign companies.
 Fixing its tax system, supporting foreign businesses, training more skilled workers and building up its portfolio of innovative technologies will keep it on the path of sustained growth and global importance.